 The economic potential of the property rests upon the ability to extract graphite and/or vanadium using reasonable, potentially economic parameters.
-Initial metallurgical results indicate that an economic processing method is available to extract graphite.
-This will be determined within an updated Preliminary Economic Assessment anticipated for release in early 2014.
-The results of this study will dictate how our management proceeds with project development.
+Metallurgical results indicate that an economic processing method is available to extract graphite.
+This will be determined within a Full Feasibility Study, anticipated for release in Q4 of the calendar year 2014.
+The results of this study will dictate how management proceeds with project development.